 In considering the relationship between these terms, as defined above, “policies” drive the process.
 It is from the policies of a department that its rules and procedures take form, and they are then formally disseminated across the agency through its written directives.
 Without question, the policing profession is one that relies heavily on formally defined and promulgated policies.
 Even the smallest law enforcement agencies have policies covering a wide range of operational and administrative topics, with many procedures, rules and directives.

 Lemmer’s Six Pillars of Police Policy

 This training insight, on the topic of police policy, has been prepared to provide guidance on how agencies can ensure that their policy development processes are properly focused and are based upon sound principles.
+There are three essential police policy principles.
 Each law enforcement agency should ensure that all of its policies (and their associated procedures, rules, and written directives):

 - Rest upon a foundation that is both consistent with and supports the law.

 - Are focused on setting the best possible trainable and attainable standards.

 - Embrace six core pillars: Clarity, Courage, Consistency, Confidence, Consensus and Capacity.

 The model presented here begins from a fundamental point.
 In America, all police policies must be built from a foundation of the United States Constitution, as well as all other requirements of the law binding on the respective agency.
 The overwhelming majority of our nation’s law enforcement agencies operate under the jurisdiction of one of America’s fifty states.
 For those agencies, their corresponding state constitution is also within its core foundational bedrock.
 The central importance of these constitutional commitments is reflected in the fact that each officer swears an oath of allegiance to them.
 On this point, the implementation of police policies must always allow an agency’s personnel to maintain unbroken fidelity to their sworn oaths, while following the guidance provided by their agency and its leaders.